-Taking any steps towards cancer prevention is always wise, but many overlook the possibility of colon cancer.
+Taking any steps towards colon cancer prevention is always wise, but many overlook the possibility of colon cancer symptoms.
 Do you know if you should be screened for colon cancer?

 If you are at least 50 years old, according to the American Cancer Society, you are should receive routine colon cancer screenings.
 If you have a family history of gastrointestinal disease or colorectal cancer, it is recommended to begin screening earlier than age 50.
 If you are experiencing any of the following symptoms, schedule your colon cancer screening immediately.

 - Diarrhea, although commonly traced to less serious causes, may be a sign of Crohn’s disease or ulcerative colitis if it lasts for more than a few days.

 - Constipation that continues after a few days may indicate blockage in the colon.